MEMORIES FROM OUR TRIP TO OCEANIA / ASIA / SOUTH AMERICA AND AFRICA

 - Drinking Japanese tea

-- Visiting the school and putting on slippers-- the high level of technology and meeting the principal
+- Visiting the school and putting on slippers-- the high level of technology

 - Learning about the stress put on Japanese students with testing